Travel insurance for Europe

 • Single-trip travel insurance.
 If you only travel once a year, a single-trip travel insurance policy should provide the cover you need.
 These types of policies cover you for 1 trip lasting up to 30 days.
 This might also be a good option if you're travelling outside of Europe, because often an annual policy only covers you for a single region for 12 months at a time.

 • Family travel insurance.
 If you're planning your family summer holiday, it might work out cheaper to buy a family travel insurance policy.
 These can be more convenient and cost-effective than buying individual policies for each person.
 They cover 1-2 adults and up to 8 children, including foster and step-children, up to the age of 18.
+If you're travelling with friends or extended family, group travel insurance could be the best option.
+It's important to check the level of cover your group will need before booking.

 • Interrailing travel insurance.
-If you're heading off on a gap year, or spending your summer break travelling, you might be considering going interrailing.
+If you're heading off on a gap year, or you're a student spending your summer break travelling, you might be considering going interrailing.
 Interrailing insurance covers you to travel to multiple countries in a single-trip lasting up to 180 days.
 These types of policies tend to be more expensive because they cover you for more countries, where the cost of medical care can vary.

 What does European travel insurance cover?